john-sprague/portfolio-john-sprague/67 steps/quantum_consciousness.md

 ### **Your Idea in a Nutshell:**
 - **Microtubules** (in the brain) + **conscious intent** → Shaping perceived reality?
-  - This aligns with **Roger Penrose & Stuart Hameroff’s "Orchestrated Objective Reduction" (Orch-OR)** theory, linking quantum processes in microtubules to consciousness.
+  - This aligns with **Roger Penrose & Stuart Hameroff’s "Orchestrated Objective Reduction" (Orch-OR)** theory, linking quantum processes in micro-tubules to consciousness.
 - **Linguistic Manifestation** (like your phrase) echoes **"speaking things into existence"** in mysticism and modern psychology.

 Would you like deeper dives into any of these directions?
 For example: